noi-techpark/bdp-commons/data-collectors/environment-appa/README.md

     cd root_folder_of_this_project
     mvn test
     ```
-    It is advised to run tests separately so that it is easier to distinguish between the output log if more configuration has to be done based on errors in the tests.
+    It is advised to run tests separately so that it is easier to distinguish between the output log if more configuration has to be done based on errors in the tests. **Be aware that no test are performed on the specific historic data collection**, that is because its components are already tested and shared with the main execution, and history collection takes way more time than normal periodic execution.
 If no errors are raised, we can procede:
     ```
 	  mvn clean package
     ```